launchdarkly/go-server-sdk-redis-redigo/CONTRIBUTING.md

 ### Prerequisites

-The library should be built against Java 1.13 or higher.
+The library should be built against Go 1.14 or higher.
 It is meant to be built as a module, although it can be used from non-module code.

 ### Building